 Waubanascum, C. (2021).
 This is how we show up for our relatives”: Understanding how Indigenous relative caregivers embody traditional kinship to resist the colonial child welfare system.
 [Unpublished doctoral dissertation].
 University of Minnesota – Twin Cities.

-Waubanascum, C., Haight, W., Glesener, D., Day, P., Bussey, B., & Nichols, K. (2021).
-The Center for Regional and Tribal Child Welfare Studies: Students’ experiences of an Anishinaabe-centered social work education program [Manuscript submitted for publication].
-School of Social Work, University of Minnesota – Twin Cities.
+Waubanascum, C., Haight, W., Glesener, D., Day, P., Bussey, B., & Nichols, K. (2022).
+The Center for Regional and Tribal Child Welfare Studies: Students’ experiences of an Anishinaabe-centered social work education program.
+Children and Youth Services Review, 136.